codr7/g-fu/v1/README.md

 6765
 ```

-### Goals
-The primary goal is to provide a fully integrated, practical Lisp in Go.
-Practical as a complement to Go; which means a clean implementation that composes well with Go is more important than raw performance, among other things.

-### Status
-The initial [release](https://github.com/codr7/g-fu/tree/master/v1) is more or less ready for action, and supports all examples in this document.
-Once it stabilizes; work begins on v2, which will focus on compilation to an internal representation optimized for evaluation.

 ### Syntax
 g-fu quasi-quotes using `'` and splices using `%`. `_` is used in place of `nil` and `..` to splat sequences.